mtk/teco/README.md

 # TECO.EL

-TECO is an ancient text editor written in the days before most of you reading this were born.
+TECO was an ancient text editor written in the days before most of you reading this were born.
 It supported macros of editing commands as an extension mechanism.
-The original version of EMACS was written in TECO by loading macros that provided the EMACS functionality and then saving the memory image of the combined TECO command interpreter and macros as a new program ("dumping" an EMACS).
+The original version of EMACS was written by loading macros into TECO that provided EMACS functionality and then saving the memory image of the combined TECO command interpreter and the macros as a new program ("dumping an EMACS").

 As an editor, the TECO commands (the operators of the macro language) were terse and powerful.
-From within EMACS, one could open a 'minibuffer' by typing ESC ESC and then enter a TECO program which would be run (by typing ESC ESC again) to modify the underlying EMACS buffer.
+Within TECO-based EMACS, one could open a 'minibuffer' by typing ESC ESC and then enter a TECO program which would be run (by typing ESC ESC again) to modify the underlying EMACS buffer.
 E.g. if you wanted to add a new column containing the string